zfergus/finite-diff/README.md

 #### `eps`:

 The parameter `eps` is the finite difference step size.
-Smaller values result in a more accuracate approximation, but too small of a value can result in large numerical error because the difference will be divided by a small number.
+Smaller values result in a more accurate approximation, but too small of a value can result in a large numerical error because the difference will be divided by a small number.

 ## Dependencies

-**All dependancies are downloaded through CMake** depending on the build options.
+**All dependencies are downloaded through CMake** depending on the build options.
 The following libraries are used in this project:

 * [Eigen](https://eigen.tuxfamily.org/): linear algebra